 - Purchase the complete Expat Arrivals Argentina Guide (PDF)

-Expats doing business in Argentina will quickly learn that this South American country values personal relationships and respects and defers to seniority.
+Expats doing business in Argentina will quickly learn that this South American country values personal relationships and seniority.
 It also identifies more with its European roots than the Latin American influence in the country.

-Spanish is Argentina’s official language, but it is slightly different to that spoken in Spain.
-English is spoken in large cities like Buenos Aires, but less so in outlying areas.
-Business is conducted in Spanish and expats who do not have a good grasp of the language will need an interpreter.
+Spanish is Argentina's official language, but there are some differences between the Spanish spoken in Argentina and in Spain.
+Businesspeople in Argentina can typically speak English, more so in large cities like Buenos Aires than in outlying areas.
+Business is conducted in Spanish, and expats who do not have a good grasp of the language will need an interpreter.
 Business cards should be Spanish on one side and English on the other.
-It should be presented so the Spanish side faces the recipient.
+It should be presented so that the Spanish side faces the recipient.

-Appearance is important to Argentinians.
-It is therefore important to look stylish and presentable.
+Appearance is important in the Argentine business world.
+It is therefore essential to look stylish and presentable.
 Argentinian dress code varies depending on the type of business meeting and industry.
 Business attire is usually formal and conservative.
-Men should wear dark business suits and women should wear suits or reserved dresses.
+Men should wear dark business suits with ties and women should wear business suits or dresses.

-Gifts are not expected in a business setting until a relationship is formed.
-A bottle of imported spirits is a gift that is usually appreciated as tax on spirits in Argentina are high.
+Gift-giving in Argentina is not as common as in other cultures.
+If given, a gift should be something of high quality and not something that could be misconstrued as a bribe.
+A bottle of imported spirits is a gift that is often appreciated, as tax on spirits in Argentina is high.
 Gifts are opened immediately when they are received.

 Women have equal rights in Argentina, but there are generally more men in senior roles than women.
 The machismo culture also impacts the way women are treated in business.
 It is common for women to be subjected to supposedly harmless everyday sexism in the workplace; men in Argentina are known to deliver lewd comments.
-In many corporate cultures, efforts are being made to wipe out this behaviour, but it still happens.
-This is a real challenge for women in business.
+In many corporate cultures, efforts are being made to wipe out this behaviour, but it still happens occasionally.

 Business culture in Argentina